-At the end of the fixed-term contract, the employee must generally receive an indemnity that is at least equal to 10 per cent of his or her gross salary received during the contract.
+At the end of the fixed-term contract, the employee must generally receive an indemnity that is at least equal to 10 per cent of their gross salary received during the contract.

 A fixed-term contract may only be used to hire an employee to perform a precise and temporary task in factual circumstances strictly defined by law.